By David Joel Miller.

 As you sense your mind wandering off return it to this vital task at hand.
 Your goal is to learn all you can about what it would be like to be that pebble.

-Keep racketing up you concentration on your pebble.
+Keep racketing up your concentration on your pebble.
 The more you concentrate on that pebble the larger it grows in your consciousness and the more the rest of the universe will recede.
-All of existence, becomes concentrated in that one stone.
+All of existence becomes concentrated in that one stone.

 So what benefits does this pebble meditation bestow besides a chance to practice our concentration?